huggingface/datasets/datasets/wongnai_reviews/README.md

 #### Initial Data Collection and Normalization

-Data was collected by Wongnai from reviews on their website, and shared on GitHub and Kaggle.
+Data was collected by Wongnai from business reviews on their website, and shared on GitHub and Kaggle.

 ### Annotations